fguillen/BBAssetsUpload/README.md

 * Explain server can not work
 * Processing messages doesn't work in files example
 * Support same file name

+## Attributions

+Part of the most critical code is _inspired_ in the work of [Alex MacCaw](http://alexmaccaw.co.uk) who has offered it as MIT license.

+This file for example: [jquery.upload.js](https://github.com/fguillen/BBAssetsUpload/blob/master/vendor/jquery.upload.js)

 ## License